kbridson/rails-demos-and-deets-2021-test/demo-run-app.md

     1. Click the `Create New Quiz` link and enter a title and description for a quiz.

-    1. In your pgAdmin browser window, you can see the new quiz in the database by hitting the refresh button (F5 or the lightning bolt button).

     1. Add questions to the quiz by clicking to `Edit Quiz` link.

 ## 5. Inspecting the Database with pgAdmin